 I had heard the term “calaboose” before, usually in western movies, but I had never given any thought to what it meant.
-In fact, there was a movie entitled “Calaboose” that was made in 1943 starring Jimmy Rogers that was directed by Hal Roach, Jr. I have not been able to see this movie so I don’t know if it is based on a real life tiny calaboose or a larger jail.
+In fact, there was a movie entitled “Calaboose” that was made in 1943 starring Jimmy Rogers and directed by Hal Roach, Jr. I have not been able to see this movie so I don’t know if it is based on a real life tiny calaboose or a larger jail.
 But here in Gause, Texas was the real thing.
 A small, almost whimsical structure made of concrete and standing out like a ghost of the past.
 Webster’s unabridged dictionary defines a calaboose as simply a prison or jail.
 But they are more than that.
 They represent a time capsule in small jail architecture that was present in many forms throughout the country until the middle part of the twentieth century.
-There is no firm date for the beginning of the use of the term Calaboose.
-The range of supposedly good dates for calaboose construction in Texas varies from a rock structure in Mason built in 1857 to a concrete structure in Van Aystine (Grayson and Collins counties) that was built in 1947.
-There is a log calaboose in Gatesville that was built in 1855 but it is unlike those in this sample in that the cell is below the ground.
-It is open to the public (Hall 2007:92-94).
+The range of supposedly good dates for calaboose construction in Texas varies from a rock structure in Mason built in 1857 to a concrete structure in Van Aystine that was built in 1947.
+There is a log calaboose in the local museum in Gatesville that was built in 1855, but it is unlike those in this sample in that the cell is below the ground.
+It is open to the public.
 Writers of western stories frequently used the term calaboose instead of jail.
 In an article about the arrest of the Apache Kid in Arizona, R. K. DeArment (2012:48) states that the Sheriff moved quickly “… to relieve the pressure of his overloaded calaboose…” by arranging transportation to take the Apache Kid to Yuma prison.

-From the early days of the state until the early part of the 20th century, the calaboose was a common architectural feature on the landscape of Texas and the rest of the country.
-The word Calaboose as used in Texas was taken from the 18th century Spanish word Calabozo that means jail or dungeon.
-Although any jail can be labeled as a calaboose this term appears to be most often applied to the very small, one-story buildings that were constructed of logs, milled boards, poured concrete, concrete blocks, bricks, and stone.
-In fact, more than 90 percent of the small jails depicted on Sanborn maps are referred to as calabooses and I never saw a two-story county jail described as such.
-A telltale sign of a calaboose is often the bars on windows and/or doors.
+From the early days of statehood through the early part of the 20th century, the calaboose was a common architectural feature on the landscape of Texas and the rest of the country.
+The word calaboose, as used in Texas, was taken from the 18th century Spanish word calabozo that means jail or dungeon.
+Although any jail can be labeled as a calaboose, this term appears to be most often applied to the very small, one-story buildings that were constructed of logs, milled boards, poured concrete, concrete blocks, bricks, and stone.
+In fact, more than ninety percent of the small jails depicted on Sanborn fire insurance maps are referred to as calabooses, and I never saw a two-story county jail described as such.
+Usually calabooses are easily recognized by bars on windows and/or doors.
 Unfortunately, these features are missing in some cases.
-For example, there are no windows in the one in Snook and the door is missing.
+The calaboose in Desdemona has no windows and there are no bars on the metal door.
 In cases like these, local informants and historical documents such as the Sanborn maps and old photographs often provide the only proof of their original function.

 Road Camp in Memphis, Texas

 Although it is often written that the calaboose is a small town icon, they were also present in county seats and often they were erected before funds were available for the construction of a formal county jail.
-Once the county jail was in service the little calaboose was no longer needed and it was often demolished.
+Once the county jail was in service the little calaboose was no longer needed, and it was often demolished.
 In some cases, the calaboose remained for a short time and may have been used for minor offenders while the county jail housed the more serious lawbreakers.
 The Sanborn maps for Stephenville appear to support this statement.
-In 1885 (Sheet 1,) there was a two-story stone county jail in town.
-In 1902 (Sheet 2) a small one-story wood calaboose had been constructed next to the county jail.
-In 1907 (Sheet 2, the wooden calaboose was still there but this time the stone jail was vacant and there was a new four-story concrete jail.
+In 1885 (Sheet 1) there was a two-story stone county jail in town.
+In 1902 (Sheet 2), a small one-story wood calaboose had been constructed next to the county jail.
+In 1907 (Sheet 2), the wood calaboose was still there, but this time the stone jail was vacant and there was a new four-story concrete jail.
 The calaboose was still present in 1912.
-In 1921 the building that once housed the stone county jail and the calaboose were gone.
+In 1921, the building that once housed the stone county jail and the calaboose were gone.
 The most likely scenario is that the wood calaboose was constructed as an interim lockup while the new county jail was in the planning and construction stages and eventually razed when no longer needed.

 The small Texas towns and communities (often unincorporated) usually lacked the funds for a formal police force and the County Sheriff was not always available to make on-the-spot arrests or to transport prisoners.
 Therefore, local citizens with titles of Constable, Marshall, or Night Watchman were often charged with the responsibility of enforcing the law.